-- 4.4.1.
-If the school is oversubscribed, after the admission of pupils with a Statement of Special Educational Needs or Education, Health and Care Plan where the school is named in the Statement or Plan, priority for admission will be given to those children who meet the criteria set out below, in order: - 4.4.1.1.
+- 2.17.1.
+If the school is oversubscribed, after the admission of pupils with a Statement of Special Educational Needs or Education, Health and Care Plan where the school is named in the Statement or Plan, priority for admission will be given to those children who meet the criteria set out below, in order: - 2.17.1.1.
 Looked after children and those who were previously looked after but immediately after being looked after was adopted or became subject to a child arrangements order or special guardianship order.
-A looked after child is a child who is in the care of a local authority, or being provided with accommodation by a local authority in the exercise of their social services functions (definition used is in Section 22(1) of the Children Act 1989). - 4.4.1.2.
+A Looked After Child is either a child who is in the care of a local authority, or being provided with accommodation by a local authority in the exercise of their social services functions (definition used is in Section 22(1) of the Children Act 1989); or, those children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+Previously Looked After Children are those who were previously looked after but immediately after being looked after were adopted or became subject to a child arrangements order or special guardianship order. - 2.17.1.2.
 Children with a sibling attending the school at the time of application.
-Sibling is defined in these arrangements as children who live as brother or sister in the same house, including natural brothers or sisters, adopted siblings, stepbrothers or sisters and foster brothers and sisters.
+Sibling is defined in these arrangements as children who live as brother or sister in the same house, including natural brothers or sisters, adopted siblings, stepbrothers or sisters and foster brothers and sisters. - 2.17.1.3.

-- 4.4.1.3.
 Other children by distance from the school, with priority for admission given to children who live nearest to the school as measured by using Ordnance Survey data to plot an address in this system.
-Distances are measured from the main entrance of the child's home to the main entrance of the school as specified in the school information pack. - 4.4.2.
+Distances are measured from the main entrance of the child's home to the main entrance of the school as specified in the school information pack. - 2.17.2.
 Random allocation will be used as a tie-break in category '3' above to decide who has highest priority for admission if the distance between two children's homes and the school is the same.
-This process will be independently verified. - 4.4.3.
-The criteria used will be in the following order of priority: - Looked after children and those who were previously looked after but immediately after being looked after was adopted or became subject to a child arrangements order or special guardianship order.
-A looked after child is a child who is in the care of a local authority, or being provided with accommodation by a local authority in the exercise of their social services functions (definition used is in Section 22(1) of the Children Act 1989). - Children who live in the catchment area and have siblings attending the academy at the time of their admission. - Children who live within the catchment area. - Children who live outside of the catchment area with siblings attending the academy at the time of their admission. - Children living outside the catchment area and have no siblings attending the academy at the time of admission.
+This process will be independently verified.

+The criteria use will be in the following order of priority:

+- Looked after children and those who were previously looked after but immediately after being looked after was adopted or became subject to a child arrangement order or special guardianship order.
+A looked after child is a child who is in the care of a local authority, or being provided with accommodation by a local authority, or being provided with accommodation by a local authority, or being services functions (definition used is in Section 22(1) of the Children Act 1989. - Children who live in the catchment area and have siblings attending the academy at the time of their admission. - Children who live within the catchment area. - Children who live outside of the catchment area with siblings attending the academy at the time of their admission. - Children living outside the catchment area and have no siblings attending the academy at the time of admissions.

-4.5.
+2.18.
 In-year admissions